cosmos/cosmos-sdk/docs/architecture/adr-030-msg-auth-module.md

 ## Context

-At Hackatom Berlin in June 2019, the Gaians team worked on a `delegation` module that is described in the spec below.
-Prior to that, the B-Harvest team had worked on a [subkeys spec](https://github.com/cosmos/cosmos-sdk/issues/4480) that covered similar use cases.
-In discussions after the Hackathon, the `delegation` module approach was deemed to be more generic and there was community desire for the work to continue.
-This resulted in an ICF grant to continue this work along with the fee grants and key groups modules.

 ## Decision

 We will create a module named `msg_authorization`.
 The `msg_authorization` module provides support for granting arbitrary capabilities from one account (the granter) to another account (the grantee).
 Capabilities must be granted for a particular type of `sdk.Msg` one by one using an implementation of `Capability`.